-Rachael Chadwick is the Head of e-Discovery and Information Governance in the Litigation Group at Cassels.
+Rachael Chadwick (she/her/hers) is the Director of Discovery Services in the Litigation Group at Cassels.
 Rachael has more than two decades of experience in managing and advising on complex discovery matters.
 Starting her career practicing as a litigation law clerk, Rachael pioneered a litigation support role and spearheaded an e-discovery committee at one of Canada’s leading litigation law firms, advising on many challenging litigation matters.
 Realizing the importance of project management, Rachael spent the next ten years focusing exclusively on managing large and complex e-discovery cases at Canada’s first e-discovery law firm.
 Projects comprised of high profile litigation and regulatory files, corporate investigations, competition matters, and inquiries.
 In this role, Rachael became a respected leader in the e-discovery community, writing and speaking frequently on project management within the context of e-discovery.

 Prior to joining Cassels, Rachael held a national role at a leading professional services firm, initiating a new service providing managed document review services and then becoming the Leader of e-Discovery and Information Governance across Canada.
 Rachael was instrumental in updating technology, implementing processes and developing the e-discovery team to provide internal discovery support and external services to clients.